Marukyu/RankCheck/README.md

 ## Installation

-You can download the latest release from the [RankCheck website](https://rankcheck.marukyu.de/).
+You can download the latest version from the [releases page](https://github.com/Marukyu/RankCheck/releases/).

 ### Windows